64kramsystem/zfs-installer/README.md

 RAID-1 (mirroring) is supported, with any arbitrary number of disks; the boot and root pools are mirrored, and the EFI partition is cloned for each disk.

-It's fairly easy to extend the program to support at least other Debian-based operating systems (any Debian, older Ubuntu, etc.) - the project is (very) open to feature requests.
+It's fairly easy to extend the program to support other Debian-based operating systems (any Debian, older/newer Ubuntu's, etc.) - the project is (very) open to feature requests.

 ## Advantages over the Ubuntu 19.10 built-in installer

-On October 17th, Canonical will release Ubuntu 19.10, with an experimental ZFS installer.
+Canonical released Ubuntu 19.10, with an experimental ZFS installer.
 The advantages of this project over the 19.10 installer are:

 1. on production systems, it's undesirable to use a non-LTS version;
-2. the experimental Ubuntu installer is unconfigurable, and supports a very simple configuration.
+2. the experimental Ubuntu installer is unconfigurable; it generates a fixed setup.

 additionally, as explained in the previous section, the script can be easily adapted for other operating systems.